IBM/docker101/lab3.md

 Because of the routing mesh, we can send a request to any node of the swarm on port 80.
 This request will be automatically routed to the one node that is running our nginx container.

-Try this on any node:
+Try this on each node:

 ```sh
 $ curl localhost:80